Vandal Kingdom: Later years

-Conquest by the Eastern Roman Empire
+Final years and conquest by the Eastern Roman Empire

 Thrasamund's successor Hilderic (523–530) was the Vandal king who was most tolerant of Trinitarian Christians.
 He granted religious freedom, and consequently Chalcedonian synods were once more held in North Africa.
 However, he had little interest in war and left it to his nephew Hoamer.
-When the Vandals and the Berber kingdom of Dorsale came into conflict yet again, Hoamer suffered a decisive defeat by the Berbers led by Guenfan and his son Antalas.
+When the Vandals and the Berber Frexes tribe came into conflict yet again, Hoamer suffered a decisive defeat by the Frexes led by Guenfan and his son Antalas.
 Following this, the Arian faction within the royal family led a revolt, and Hoamer's cousin Gelimer (530–534) became king.
 Hilderic, Hoamer, and their relatives were thrown into prison.
 In 533, Hilderic was executed when the Byzantine army approached Carthage.Byzantine Emperor Justinian I declared war, with the stated intention of restoring Hilderic to the Vandal throne.
 While an expedition was en route, Gelimer's brother Tzazo led a large part of the Vandal army and navy to Sardinia to deal with a rebellion by the Gothic nobleman Godas.
-This enabled the armies of the Byzantine Empire, commanded by Belisarius, to land unopposed 10 mi from Carthage.
-Gelimer quickly assembled an army and met Belisarius at the Battle of Ad Decimum, in the Vandals were prevailing until Gelimer's brother Ammatas and nephew Gibamund fell in battle.
+This enabled the armies of the Byzantine Empire, commanded by Belisarius, to land unopposed 10 mi from Carthage in the Summer of 533.
+Gelimer quickly assembled an army and met Belisarius at the Battle of Ad Decimum.
+The Vandals were prevailing until Gelimer's brother Ammatas and nephew Gibamund fell in battle.
 Gelimer then lost heart and fled.
 Belisarius quickly took Carthage as the surviving Vandals fought on.

 On December 15, 533, Gelimer and Belisarius clashed again at the Battle of Tricamarum, some 20 mi from Carthage.
 Again, the Vandals fought well but broke, this time when Tzazo fell in battle.
 Belisarius quickly advanced to Hippo, second city of the Vandal Kingdom.
-In 534 Gelimer, besieged at Mount Pappua by the Herulian General Pharas, surrendered to the Byzantines, ending the Kingdom of the Vandals.
+In 534 Gelimer, besieged at Mount Pappua by the Herulian General Pharas, surrendered to the Byzantines, ending the Kingdom of the Vandals and paving the way for Byzantine North Africa.

 The Vandals' territory in North Africa (which is now northern Tunisia and eastern Algeria) became a Byzantine province.
 The best Vandal warriors were formed into five cavalry regiments, known as Vandali Iustiniani, and stationed on the Persian frontier.
 Some entered the private service of Belisarius.
 Gelimer himself was honourably treated and granted large estates in Galatia, where he lived to be an old man.
 He was also offered the rank of patrician but refused it because he was not willing to convert from Arianism to Nicene Christianity.
 In the words of historian Roger Collins: "The remaining Vandals were then shipped back to Constantinople to be absorbed into the imperial army," As a distinct ethnic unit they disappeared, either by fleeing to Spain or by being absorbed into the population of North Africa.